Bretwalda98/SciCalxon/docs/Scientific_Calculator_Functions.md

 # Scientific Calculator Functions

 A scientific calculator is a powerful tool for students and professionals in various fields.
 It goes far beyond the basic arithmetic of a standard calculator, offering a wide array of functions to tackle complex mathematical, scientific, and engineering problems.
 Here's a comprehensive list of the functions you'll typically find on a scientific calculator, broken down by category.
+The latest version of **SciCalx** now includes inverse and hyperbolic trigonometric functions, permutations, combinations, absolute value, and random number generation, including random integers.

 ---